scottzach1/Project-Beans/architecture_design/architecture-design.md

 _**TODO:**_ Write about any potential conventions with the selected programming language and tools used

 ##### Coding Conventions
 Due to the safety-critical nature of the product being developed, it is imperative that the software system is written in a way that assures reliability, security and safety.
 To achieve this, the software is written in accordance with the "Power Of 10" which is a widely used ruleset for writing safety-critical software [2].
-Another commonly used coding standard that places emphasis on safety-critical software development is the MISRA C/C++ coding standard [3].
-Of the 157 rules that exist within MISRA C/C++ 2016, only a small subset are followed in the development of the software.

 ***Power of 10*** - All these rules are adhered to in the development of the software